Title: Section 360.1 - Administrative Purpose, Application and Scope

 Third, more beds require more supplies and equipment.

 Access to life-saving supplies and materials was a scramble for every state in the nation because our country is reliant on an international supply chain.
 There was a dire need for ventilators and there was a literal hunger games scenario among states and nations to purchase enough to meet the demand under the crisis.
 But purchasing alone wasn’t enough.
 There simply weren’t enough supplies.
 To address any potential supply and equipment shortages, New York State used data and a daily reporting system to build a statewide inventory of personal protective equipment (PPE), ventilators, medications and other critical items.
-Using a reporting system, New York State could take limited resources and distribute them to the hospitals and other institutions that needed it the most.
-For example, a hospital in New York City may have had only a few ventilators while other facilities nearby had more than a 100.
+Using a reporting system, New York State could take limited resources and distribute them to the hospitals and other institutions that needed them the most.
+For example, a hospital in New York City may have had only a few ventilators while other facilities nearby had more than 100.
 The Surge and Flex system allowed for the overburdened hospital to get unused ventilators from a nearby facility.
 New York State distributed more than 13,000,000 pieces of PPE and other equipment, including thousands of ventilators.
-To ensure no hospital lacked for supplies and equipment while others had excess, the state built an operational system that could quickly transport supplies and equipment from a hospital with excess to a hospital in need.
+To ensure no hospital lacked supplies and equipment while others had excess, the state built an operational system that could quickly transport supplies and equipment from a hospital with excess to a hospital in need.

-Fourth, the state had to coordinate all aspects of the Surge and Flex operation.
+Fourth, the State had to coordinate all aspects of the Surge and Flex operation.

-For this operational undertaking, the State convened a Hospital Capacity Coordination Committee (HCCC), an around the clock command center with representatives from each of the state’s hospital systems to serve as the central hub for operations related to patient transfers, supply and equipment deployment, and staffing support.
+For this operational undertaking, the State convened a Hospital Capacity Coordination Committee (HCCC), an around the clock command center with representatives from each of the State’s hospital systems to serve as the central hub for operations related to patient transfers, supply and equipment deployment, and staffing support.
 Guided by online data dashboards that tracked hospital capacity, equipment use, and supply stockpiles by institution in real time, and provided a 24/7 hotline accessible to every hospital in the state, the HCCC had a dedicated desk and assigned leader for every aspect of the operation: patient management, supply & equipment deployment, staffing deployment, and for each supporting function including transportation, legal, and intergovernmental relations.

 Taken together, the “Surge and Flex” strategy enabled New York during our apex in late March and through the month of April to save lives and avoid the type of catastrophic failure of the healthcare system that Italy and other nations experienced.
 This regulation provides the Department of Health with the necessary tools to enact each of these four critical parts of NYS Surge and Flex operation during a second wave of COVID-19, or a future public health emergency.
 Further, this regulation is designed to help each hospital and healthcare system prepare for this contingency in order to ensure a straightforward transition from standard operating procedures to “Surge and Flex.”

 (b) Application and Scope.
-In the event of a state disaster emergency declared pursuant to section 28 of the Executive Law, the Commissioner may exercise the authorities granted in this Part, thereby maximizing the efficiency and effectiveness of the state’s health care delivery systems and mitigating the threat to the health of the people of New York.
+In the event of a State disaster emergency declared pursuant to section 28 of the Executive Law, the Commissioner may exercise the authorities granted in this Part, thereby maximizing the efficiency and effectiveness of the State’s health care delivery systems and mitigating the threat to the health of the people of New York.
 Further, this Part establishes certain ongoing emergency planning requirements, called the Surge and Flex Health Care Coordination System, for facilities and agencies regulated by the Department.

 To the extent that any provision of this Part conflicts with any other regulation of the Department, this Part shall take precedence.
 All authorities granted to the Commissioner shall be subject to any conditions and limitations that the Commissioner may deem appropriate.
 The Commissioner may delegate activation of the authorities provided by this Part to appropriate executive staff within the Department.
 In the event that there are inconsistent statutes, which would preclude effectiveness of such regulation, such regulation shall be effective upon the suspension of such inconsistent statute by the Governor pursuant to authority in Article 2-B of the Executive Law, and such regulation shall immediately be effective.